TXC4/OpenGLProject/README.md

 2. Then, while still in your file explorer, navigate back to the OpenGL project.
 Go into 'Dependencies' and then into the 'GLFW' folder that we created.
 3. Paste the 'include' and 'lib-vc2019' folders that we copied

-## You should be done at this point
-When you run your program you should see both a terminal and an empty window.
-If you would like to create your own project from scratch, follow the above instructions without cloning this project and continue through the following instructions.
-Learning to handle paths, dependencies, and libraries will be useful if we decide to add more utility libraries later on.

 #### Dependencies

 ###### Here we tell our project where we placed our 'include' dependencies by giving it a path to follow